Skip to the content.

 For examples of how to create your own custom functions, constraints, and other scriptlets for TOSCA, see here.

-The tosca-csar tool supports tarball CSARs (.tar.gz or .tar) as well as zip (.zip or the .csar alias).
+It supports tarball CSARs (.tar.gz or .tgz or .tar) as well as zip (.zip or the .csar alias).
 Note that tarballs have the advantage that they can be streamed (e.g. from a HTTP URL) whereas using the zip format would require puccini-tosca to first download the entire archive to the system’s temporary directory.
-Both will work, but tarballs are far more efficient.
+Both will work, but tarballs are more efficient for network access.

 puccini-csar create openstack.csar examples/openstack